|

 (Bay Bolton - Mare, by Lexington Arabian).
 Sire Line Darcy's

-Bred by the Duke of Bolton, he was sometimes called Herbert's Horse
+the 3rd Duke of Bolton, he was sometimes called Herbert's Horse

 sired the unnamed Fearnought Mare (gr f) who became the dam of Beaufremont